PyWPS/pywps-workshop/06-Deployment.md

 # 5. Deployment

-Depolyment is production is best done using Apache2.4 or Nginx as front end HTTP server / reverse proxy / load balancer.
+Deployment is production is best done using Apache2.4 or Nginx as front end HTTP server / reverse proxy / load balancer.
 Explain why.
 Refer to Flask documentation.